f3rnand0/hotelier-listings/README.md

 ### Testing

-- In the root folder of the project there's a postman collection (v2.1) with requests for every available endpoint
+- In the root folder of the project there's a postman collection (v2.1) with requests for every available endpoint.
+The file is `Trivago Challenge.postman_collection.json`

+#### H2 Console
-- Also, the H2 web console has been enabled to check the data being updated at the moment.
+- The H2 web console has been enabled to check the data being updated at the moment.
 It can be accessed using the following information:

 ```